 The W3C provides a large number of conformance tests for different aspects of the Web Platform.
-Currently the tests are hosted on GitHub, two main repositories, one for the CSS Working Group (aka csswg-test), and one for pretty much everything else (aka web-platform-tests).
+Currently the tests are hosted on GitHub.
+There are two main repositories, one for the CSS Working Group (aka csswg-test), and one for pretty much everything else (aka web-platform-tests).

-Blink has mirrors (web-platform-tests, csswg-test) of the GitHub repos, and periodically imports a subset of the tests so that they are run as part of the regular LayoutTests testing process (the tests are pulled in via an entry to DEPS to LayoutTests/w3c).
+Blink has mirrors (web-platform-tests, csswg-test) of the GitHub repos, and periodically imports a subset of the tests so that they are run as part of the regular Blink layout test testing process.

-Updating the set of tests run by Blink requires commit access to Blink like anything else, so make sure you have that first.
+Updating the set of tests run by Blink requires commit access to Chromium like anything else, so make sure you have that first.

 We control which tests are imported via LayoutTests/W3CImportExpectations, which as a blacklist (it is a list of directories and files to skip).
 This means that any new tests and directories that show up in the W3C repos are automatically imported.

 To pull the latest versions of the tests that are currently being imported (i.e., you don't need to change the blacklist), all you have to do is run Tools/Scripts/update-w3c-deps with